pingcap/docs/tidb-cloud/migrate-from-amazon-s3-or-gcs.md

         gsutil rsync -r ./tidbcloud-samples-us-west-2/ gs://target-url-in-gcs
         ```

-2. From the TiDB Cloud console, navigate to the **Clusters** page, and then click the name of your target cluster to go to its own overview page.
+2. In the TiDB Cloud console, navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page, choose your target project on the top of the left navigation bar, and then click the name of your target cluster to go to its own overview page.
 In the **Import** area, click **Import Data**, and then fill in the importing related information on the **Data Import** page.

 > **Note:**
 >